AT A GLANCE

 Our home: Evansville is the third-largest city in Indiana, with a metro area population of approximately 300,000.

-• 44 states, 55 countries represented on campus
+• 45 states and 57 countries represented on campus

 Find out more!

 Each UE student experiences a unique curriculum and a challenging atmosphere with hands-on projects and high-quality teaching.
-Faculty members, passionate about teaching, prepare students for success in whatever directions their careers take them.
-The student-faculty ratio at UE is 12:1, and the average class size is 18 students.
+Passionate faculty members prepare students for success in whatever direction their careers take them.
+The student-faculty ratio at UE is 11:1, and the average class size is 15 students.

-UE students enjoy a rich on-campus life through Greek and other student organizations and events, community service opportunities, and leadership development programs.
-Off campus, the city of Evansville and the surrounding area offer such attractions as locally owned restaurants, museums, zoos, nature preserves, and amusement parks.
-Evansville is only three hours from St. Louis and Indianapolis, and two from Nashville and Louisville.
+UE students enjoy a rich on-campus experience through Greek life and other student organizations and events, community service opportunities, and leadership development programs.
+Off campus, the city of Evansville and the surrounding area offer attractionssuch as locally owned restaurants, museums, zoos, nature preserves, and amusement parks.
+Evansville is only three hours from St. Louis and Indianapolis and two hours from Nashville and Louisville.